SjorsVanGelderen/design_patterns/README.md

 # Design patterns applied to a browser-based video game

-This is a demonstration of how design patterns may be implemented in practice
+This is a demonstration of how design patterns may be implemented in practice.

-The patterns include:
+Note that the code could make much more efficient use of each pattern, but that mixing patterns was deliberately avoided to provide better studying material.

+## Patterns

+### Behavioural
+* Option and Visitor
 * Strategy
-* Factory
-* Visitor
-* Option
+* Iterator

+### Structural
 * Adapter
+* Decorator

+### Creational
+* Factory method
+* Singleton

 ## Build
 This project relies on the following technologies: